Poor workmanship is actually helping our timber furniture businesss!

 Who’s making my table?

 Credentials are always important.
-What’s their trade qualifications or how much experience do they have?
+What are their trade qualifications, or how much experience do they have?

 Where has the timber been sourced?

 Has the timber been ethically sourced?
 Jungles and animal habitats can be destroyed by poor timber management practices in some countries.
 Check for F.S.C.
 (Forest Stewardship Council) endorsement.
-We source some of our timber from farms and demolished old buildings allowing us to share its’ history with you.
+We source some of our timber from farms and demolished old buildings, allowing us to share their history with you.

 What kind of warranty is your piece supported by?